Geometric characterization of anomalous Landau levels of isolated flat bands: Acknowledgments

-\\ Y.H. was supported by IBS-R009-D1 and Samsung Science and Technology Foundation under Project Number SSTF-BA2002-06.
-J.W.R. was supported by IBS-R009-D1.
-B.J.Y. was supported by the Institute for Basic Science in Korea (Grant No. IBS-R009-D1), Samsung Science and Technology Foundation under Project Number SSTF-BA2002-06, Basic Science Research Program through the National Research Foundation of Korea (NRF) (Grant No. 0426-20200003), and the US Army Research Office under Grant No. W911NF-18-1-0137. \\
+Y.H. was supported by IBS-R009-D1 and Samsung Science and Technology Foundation under Project Number SSTF-BA2002-06.
+J.W.R. was supported by IBS-R009-D1, and the National Research Foundation of Korea (NRF) Grant funded by the Korea government (MSIT) (Grant No. 2021R1A2C1010572).
+B.J.Y. was supported by the Institute for Basic Science in Korea (Grant No. IBS-R009-D1), Samsung Science and Technology Foundation under Project Number SSTF-BA2002-06, the National Research Foundation of Korea (NRF) Grant funded by the Korea government (MSIT) (No.2021R1A2C4002773, and No. NRF-2021R1A5A1032996), and the U.S. Army Research Office and Asian Office of Aerospace Research \& Development (AOARD) under Grant No. W911NF-18-1-0137.